emilb/snake/README.md

-# worm
+# snake
-A multi player, server based worm game for computer bots as players
+A multi player, server based snake game for computer bots as players